 - Access to the library and other campus facilities at your four-year institution

-- Scholarship opportunities and comprehensive financial aid program
+- Scholarship opportunities and a comprehensive financial aid program